CowboyJim/mm3Capture/README.md

 The application can be built using Maven.
 The POM file includes the profile *deploy_build* which should be used to create the deployment bundle.

-## Known Issues

-1. The application must synchronize with the MM3 device to find the beginning of valid packets.
-Logic exists in the code to find packet boundaries, but there are times when the sync does not work properly.
-If the app does not recognize the packets even thought the MM3 device is on, follow these steps for now

-* Exit the application
-* Turn the MM3 off
-* Start the application
-* Connect to the COM port
-* Turn the MM3 on